fordarnold/MoneyTrzz/README.md

 # MoneyTrzz
-> Have multiple bank accounts?
-Keep track of them with ease.
+> Where did your money go this quarter?

-This app tries to answer the question "Where did my money go?" as simply as possible.
-No complicated accounting jargon, no complicated financial diagrams.
+Are you juggling multiple bank accounts, both Personal and for your Business?
+MoneyTrzz helps you track the movement of your money within your Banks.
+And it does this while keeping the process simple for you.
+No complicated accounting jargon.
+No confusing financial diagrams.
 Try it out now at [MoneyTrzz.com](http://moneytrzz.com).
 You won't regret it.

 ## Features